abdulrahman-kharzoum/Never-Miss-AI/README.md

 # Google OAuth Authentication for n8n Integration

 This is a simple web application that allows users to authenticate with their Google account, retrieve access tokens, and securely store them for n8n workflow integration.
+The project also includes AI-driven productivity features (email/calendar automation, meeting notes) and study-focused features (university guide, study plans, quiz generator, document summarization).

 ## 🎯 Features